-We get a lot of readers asking this question, so we put our research pro, Brittany, to the task.
-What we uncovered might surprise you –
+We get a lot of readers asking this question… and what we uncovered might surprise you –

 Prenatal Vitamins: “Optional Nostrums”

 In a nutshell:

 The only components of a prenatal multivitamin that pregnant women actually, definitively “need” are folic acid, (maybe) iron, and (probably) vitamin D — but virtually everyone takes (and recommends) a prenatal multivitamin.